normanang28/normanang28/README.md

 ### Hi there 👋

-let me introduce myself, my name is normal, I am a junior web developer, I have skills in programming languages viz HTML,
+let me introduce myself, my name is normal, I am a junior web developer, I have skills in programming languages HTML,
 CSS,
 shoelace,